arpit7257/Chating-App/README.md

-Sure, here's a basic template for a README file for your Chatting App:

 # Chatting App

 This is a simple chatting application with backend functionality.
 Users can create accounts, log in, and chat with each other in real-time.